NRI ITR FY 2021-22 – Filing Benefits, Consequences & Penal Provisions of Non-Filing or Late Filing of ITR in India

 NRIs, PIOs need to report these transactions to the Income Tax Authorities by filing the ITR where they can claim the TDS also which is deducted on sale of these transaction.
 Also, if there is a loss this loss can be carried forward to future years and can be set off again future year capital gains.

 Redemption of Insurance Policy

 In some cases, NRIs do investment in Insurance Policy (ULIPs etc) in India.
 On redemption of policy, Insurance Company do TDS deduction which reflects in the IT Deptt records.
 NRIs report this transaction to the IT Deptt via filing an ITR where they report exact amount of income element of the Insurance Policy and also claim TDS.

 In many cases, where NRIs invest in Bonds (including Capital Gain Tax Saving Bonds) in India, they earn interest income from the bonds.
 TDS is also deducted thereon.
 This interest income and TDS form part of the NRI ITR and need a reporting in the ITR form.

 Till FY 2019-20, dividend income is exempt in the hands of shareholders.
-However, wef FY 2020-21, dividend income from shares will be taxable in the hands of shareholders receipient.
+However, wef FY 2020-21 and FY 2021-22, dividend income from shares will be taxable in the hands of shareholders receipient.
 It will also attract TDS provisions.
 Hence, it is going to form part of ITR filing in India by NRIs.
 NRI can report their divident income and claim TDS by filing ITR with Tax Authorities.